bhk/scam/README.md

  * A Lisp/Scheme dialect.
 Some notable characteristics are:

-    - SCAM is a string-oriented Lisp variant.
-Having only one data type presents interesting challenges to adapting the traditional lisp read/evaluate/print model and supporting first-class functions.
-      It also means that SCAM provides automatic memory management without garbage collection (since values cannot reference other values).
+    - All values are immutable character strings.
+A rich set of subordinate data types are projected onto this set: numbers, vectors, hash maps, algebraic types, and first class (anonymous) functions.

     - SCAM combines lexical scoping and modularity.
 Included modules inject symbols into the lexical scope of the including module.

  * An implementation of the SCAM language that targets GNU Make.

-   The SCAM compiler coverts SCAM source files to makefiles that use the text manipulation language facilities of GNU Make: `$(subst ...)`, `$(filter ...)`, `$(if ...)`, and so on.
+   The SCAM compiler coverts SCAM source files to makefiles that use the text manipulation language facilities of GNU Make 3.81: `$(subst ...)`, `$(filter ...)`, `$(if ...)`, and so on.
 The SCAM compiler itself is written in SCAM, and executes in Make.

    GNU Make presents an odd set of building blocks.
 While it does provide a number of string manipulation functions, it does not provide primitives for addressing characters by index, or taking the length of a string.
-It lacks arithmetic operators and even a basic comparison operators.
+It lacks arithmetic operators and even basic comparison operators, although those can be constructed.

  * An easier way to develop complex makefiles.